javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 And, unless the server explicitly confirms that with headers, a non-simple request is not sent.

 Now we'll go into details.
-All of them serve a single purpose -- to ensure that new cross-origin capabilities are only accessible with an explicit permission from the server.

 ## CORS for simple requests